Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 For the moment I'm just documenting things and gathering enough data to rebuild both the program and character roms confidently.
 I still wonder how to automate fully the process.
 I have several ideas though.

+## Acknowledgments
+- The [neogeodev community](https://wiki.neogeodev.org//index.php/Main_Page) in general and [Furrtek](https://github.com/furrtek) in particular.
+This project was only possible because I stood on the shoulders of giants.